Xiashangning/BigSurface/README.md

 - Touch Screen
   > Device id: 0x34E4

-## Surface Laptop's keyboard & touchpad
+## If you like my project, please consider to `star` this project.
-Theoretically works but you need to implement it yourself, check out my battery codes and consult to https://github.com/linux-surface/surface-aggregator-module/blob/master/doc/requests.txt for necessary events registration.
-In brief, you need to create a virtual keyboard & touchpad IOSerive, register it under `SurfaceSerialHub` and process the returning data(should be in HID format so the only thing needed is to send the data to macOS)
+### If you appreciate my effort and would like to pay me a coffee, here is my PayPal address: `1750546761@qq.com`